 The Reverend Katz Library

-The Reverend Katz Library is open to the public during Synagogue office hours and is closed on public holidays and Jewish holidays.
-It may be used by congregants and anyone from the wider community.
+The Reverend Katz Library is one of the largest libraries of books on Jewish topics in Sydney.
+It is open to the public during Synagogue office hours and may be used by congregants and anyone from the wider community with most books available for borrowing.
 It is professionally catalogued and maintained for easy access.
+New books are regularly purchased for the collection.

 Our Judaic collection covers all aspects of Jewish interest, non-fiction and fiction, plus books on various topics written by Australian Jewish writers.
 There is also a separate children’s library shelved in the Wilson Hall.